A Short Proof for the Polynomiality of the Stretched Littlewood-Richardson Coefficients: Preliminaries

 where $a_{ij} \in \br$, $b_i \in \br,$ and $I$ is a finite set of indices.
 A \textit{polytope} is a bounded polyhedron.
-We can also equivalently define a polytope in $\br^d$ as the convex hull of finitely many points in $\br^d.$ A polytope is said to be \textit{rational} if every vertex of it has rational coordinates, and is said to be \textit{integral} if every vertex of it has integral coordinates.
+We can also equivalently define a polytope in $\br^d$ as the convex hull of finitely many points in $\br^d.$ A polytope is said to be \textit{rational} if all of its vertices have rational coordinates, and is said to be \textit{integral} if all of its vertices have integral coordinates.
 We refer readers to \cite{Ziegler1995} for basic definitions regarding polyhedra.

 For a polytope $P$ in $\br^d$ and a non-negative integer $t,$ the $t^{\mathrm{th}}$-dilation $tP$ is the set $\{tx \,|\, x \in P\}.$ We define

 to be the number of integer points in the $t^\mathrm{th}$-dilation $tP.$